tstockwell/TermSatNet/README.md

 I have convinced myself that it's possible to minimize boolean expressions in polynomial time.
 I am currently writing documentation and building a SAT solver based on the automatic theorem prover I've designed.
-I'm going to do this in public because I could definitely use some feedback.
+I'm going to do this in public because I hope to connect with folks that can provide feedback.

 What follows is an overview of the documentation so far.
 It presents two systems of logic that work by reducing expressions,